Understanding HEAD in Git

 > cat .git/HEAD ref: refs/heads/master # HEAD points to "master" branch

 HEAD always points to your currently checked-out branch locally.
 It is a pointer to the now checked-out branch.
 In other words, these are just references to one another.

 HEAD -> Branch -> Commit

-We now know what HEAD is, right?
-Considering it points to your current branch why not use it to push your current local branch to remote?
+We now know what HEAD is!
+Considering it points to your current branch, why not use it to push your current local branch to remote?

 You're right.
-However, it doesn't works when you try to push some local branch for first time to remote.
-This is because it doesn't works until upstream branch has been set first.
+However, it doesn't work when you try to push some local branch to remote for the first time.
+That is because it only works after the upstream branch has been set.

 > git push fatal: The current branch chore/config-changes has no upstream branch.
 To push the current branch and set the remote as upstream, use git push --set-upstream origin chore/config-changes

-HEAD is!
-It points to our branch which in turn points to our latest commit on it.
+HEAD points to our currently checked-out branch.
 So, why not use one of the variant of

 git push involving